OREGON PROSPERITY DESIGN LAB

-With additional customer discovery we determined those in poverty has little way to pay for child care when they needed it most.
+With additional customer discovery, we determined that those in poverty have little way to pay for child care when they needed it most.
 Credits, vouchers, and other methods we still either insufficient or people didn't meet the criteria.

 IDEATION: CHILD CARE BANK

-After rounds of facilitated ideation sessions the team landed on a child care savings plan modeled after the 529 education saving plan.
+After rounds of facilitated ideation sessions, the team landed on a child care savings plan modeled after the 529 education saving plan.
 In a 529 account, money can grow free from federal taxes and be used to fund qualified expenses at eligible institutions nationwide.

 The solution solved our identified challenges:

 1. High cost of monthly child care expenses that put it out of reach

 2. Small payments could be invested early on to build a "nest egg"

 Paying for child health care was the most determinant factor for families

 facing and experiencing poverty.